 There are just two types of lightning that can occur.

-Cloud to cloud lightning happens inside the clouds when there is a static buildup.
+Cloud-to-cloud lightning happens inside the clouds when there is a static buildup.
 It is the most common, and the lightning never touches the ground.
 You can see it in the clouds as it streaks through with a bright light.

-Cloud to ground lightning happens when there is an imbalance between the clouds and the ground.
-The cloud to ground lightning occurs when the clouds are nearer to the ground, and the imbalance of ions between the two happens.
+Cloud-to-ground lightning happens when there is an imbalance between the clouds and the ground.
+The cloud-to-ground lightning occurs when the clouds are nearer to the ground, and the imbalance of ions between the two happens.
 The static energy charges up and causes the lightning, which heads to the earth, to get grounded or neutralized.

 Do Metallic Solar Panel Components Attract Lightning?

 Lightning does not have a specific material attracted to more than other materials.
 It can strike anything in its way.
-From past occurrences, lightning has been seen striking oceans, trees, homes, mountains, and all other sorts of materials.
+In past occurrences, lightning has been seen striking oceans, trees, homes, mountains, and all other sorts of materials.

 However, lightning rods are metallic.
 Metal is used because metallic items are more appropriate for conducting electricity with minimal resistance.